-When I set out to start my own online course, I didn’t know much about this space.
-I knew I wanted to deliver a quality learning experience to my readers that went beyond the scope of this blog, but that was about it.
+When I set out to start my own online course, I didn't know much about online education.
+All I knew was I wanted to deliver a quality learning experience to my readers that went beyond the scope of my blog.
+And that was about it.

 The Internet has changed education

 This is not like when you were in college and the professor gave you a long, complicated URL to remember to post a weekly assignment.
 And it's not like those foreign language correspondence classes you took in high school because no one in your small town taught Latin.

 Things have changed.
 Big time.
 Now, an online course can be comparable to a real, live educational experience.
 In fact, sometimes it's even better.